hemansh25bce11182/digital-literacy/README.md

 task-4-email-etiquette
 task-5-cybercrime
 Important Links

-Google Form Quiz (Task 3): https://forms.gle/yAiL6GVj1mE8iy7v8
+Google Form Quiz (Task 3):https://forms.gle/oNfQPcz3BH4phMcf6

-LinkedIn url : www.linkedin.com/in/manu-30-singhx
+LinkedIn url : www.linkedin.com/in/hemansh-mishra-47b4383bb

 Task Summaries

 Task 1 – Digital Literacy Infographic
 Created an infographic using Canva to explain digital literacy concepts such as safe internet practices, useful tools, and professional online presence in a visually appealing format.

 Task 2 – Student Digital Portfolio
 Developed profiles on platforms like GitHub, LinkedIn, and Stack Overflow to build a professional digital presence and showcase learning goals.

-LinkedIn url : www.linkedin.com/in/manu-30-singhx
 Task 3 – Coding & Collaboration Platforms
 Completed a beginner coding challenge and created a Google Form quiz to spread awareness about digital literacy.
 Also explored how these tools help in learning and collaboration.